 When warmer climates prevail, the flow of water increases through the cycle.
 During colder periods, more ice caps and glaciers form, decreasing the water flow.
 During the Ice Age, glaciers covered nearly a third of the planet’s land mass, which kept the oceans about 400 feet lower than they are today.
 The last global warming trend (about 125,000 years ago), brought the seas about 18 feet higher than the current sea level.
 It is possible that about three million years ago, the oceans were as much as 165 feet higher than today.

 A study conducted in 2007 theorizes that the water cycle will intensify throughout the 21st century.
 This does not mean that precipitation will increase everywhere on Earth; some regions are actually expected to experience extremely low precipitation, which would result in serious droughts.
 The drying is projected to be stronger near pole-ward regions, and precipitation is expected to intensify in the equatorial regions.

-Glacial retreat is one example of the changing water cycle.
-Glacial retreat is the cycle at which the supply of water to glaciers cannot keep up with the loss of water from melting.
+Glacial retreat – when the supply of water to glaciers cannot keep up with the loss of water from melting – is one example of the drastic changes we could experience in the water cycle.
 Glacial retreat has been extensive since 1850.
 Some major human activities that are affecting the changing water cycle include: agriculture, industry, construction of dams, deforestation and afforestation, groundwater removal through the use of wells, water removal from rivers and streams, urbanization, and chemical alterations in the atmosphere.